Tomdieu/CMS_MARIE/README.md

 JUST OPEN THE INDEX PAGE

-IF IT DETECTS THAT YOU HAVE NOT INSTALL IT YU WILL BE REDIRECTED TO CREATE AN ACCOUNT
+IF IT DETECTS THAT YOU HAVE NOT INSTALL IT YU WILL BE REDIRECTED TO THE INSTALLATION PAGE TO CONFIGURE THE DATABASE INFORMATION AND LATER CREATE AN ACCOUNT CREATE AN ACCOUNT

-TO MODIFY THE DATABASE INFORMATIONS
+#TO MODIFY THE DATABASE INFORMATIONS MANUALLY

 OPEN THE THE FILE conf.json inside the admin/includes/ folder

-#inside the `database`
+#inside the `database` key
 modify the
 #name of your database,an all the rest to your preference an

-set user_registert to false
+set `user_register` to false
-and already_created to false
+and `already_created` to false

 "database": {
         "name": "you_data_base_name",